 As with Hulu and Hotels.com, this is a highly effective co-promotion strategy, designed to get consumers to spend with both of the brands involved.
 But the Netflix-Coke partnership also demonstrates how even minor product placement — and not just deep brand integration — can become a launching pad for a major entertainment marketing campaign.

-When a prominent figure or influencer gives an endorsement, the ripple effects can be immense.
+When a prominent figure, opinion leader or influencer gives an endorsement, the ripple effects can be immense.
 Celebrity endorsements, for example, can instantly put a specific product or service in front of an audience of literally millions.
 Here’s actress and Twitch streamer Stella Hudgens making a nuanced pitch for Daily Dose Haircare by running a giveaway contest:

 View this post on Instagram